Qinying-Liu/Awesome-Open-Vocabulary-Semantic-Segmentation/README.md

 # Awesome-Open-Vocabulary-Semantic-Segmentation
 A curated publication list on open vocabulary semantic segmentation.

-This repository was built to facilitate navigating the mainstream on open vocabulary semantic segmentation.

-The project is ongoing!

 **If you find this project helpful, please consider giving it a star ⭐.**

 ##